IP Student Organizations

 - Promote rapport between students and professionals in the intellectual property field

-The purpose of the Entertainment Law Society is to promote an understanding and appreciation of the legal structure of the motion picture, music, and theatrical industries.
-The Entertainment Law Society intends to familiarize law students with the intellectual property rights and contractual relationships between the media producers, distributors, and authors of these industries as well as the deal making and advising aspects of practice in the greater entertainment field.
+The purpose of the Sports and Entertainment Law Society is to promote an understanding and appreciation of the legal structure of the motion picture, music, and theatrical industries.
+The Sports and Entertainment Law Society intends to familiarize law students with the intellectual property rights and contractual relationships between the media producers, distributors, and authors of these industries as well as the deal making and advising aspects of practice in the greater entertainment field.